Bachelor of Medical Science (Specialisation) - CG93

 If you have already completed study relevant to the course you have enrolled in, you may be eligible for credit transfer.

-The Bachelor of Medical Science offers you a choice of major in Clinical Measurement, Nutrition, Pathology (for clinical practice in a health professional role), or Biotechnology (in support industries and medical research.)
+The Bachelor of Medical Science offers you a choice of major in Clinical Measurement, Nutrition or Biotechnology (in support industries and medical research.)
 You will study a common first year across all majors and complete foundation units in anatomy, physiology, chemistry and biochemistry.
 This foundational study gives you valuable knowledge and skills that you will build upon as you progress with your chosen major.
 As you progress through your studies your units become more advanced and deepen your discipline knowledge and skills.

 Explore your interests